MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 > [!IMPORTANT]
 > Microsoft does not support retrieval of previously decrypted LAPS passwords in a domain which has been configured below Windows Server 2016 Domain Functional Level (DFL).
 The operation may or may not succeed depending if domain controllers older than Windows Server 2016 have been promoted into the domain.

-Consider the following diagram when designing your password retrieval security model:
+Consider the following diagram when you design your password retrieval security model:

 :::image type="content" source="../laps/media/laps-concepts/laps-concepts-password-security-layers.png" alt-text="Diagram showing the Windows LAPS password security layers.":::

 This diagram illustrates the suggested Windows Server Active Directory password security layers and how you should think about their relationship to each other.

-The outermost circle is composed of those security principals that have been granted permission to read or set the password expiration time attribute on computer objects in the directory.
+The outermost circle is composed of security principals that have been granted permission to read or set the password expiration time attribute on computer objects in the directory.
 This ability is a sensitive permission but is considered non-destructive (an attacker who acquires this permission can force managed devices to rotate their managed devices more frequently).

 The middle circle is composed of those security principals that have been granted permission to read or set the password attribute(s) on computer objects in the directory.
 This ability is a sensitive permission and should be carefully monitored.
 The most secure approach is to reserve this level of permission for Domain Admins.